 Some of the most common injuries I see as an emergency room physician are the result of motor vehicle accidents.
 With more cars on the road in the summer months, the likelihood of an accident goes up.
 Every time you’re in a car, you need to wear a seat belt, and make sure that children are in an age-appropriate car or booster seat.
 These precautions are often the difference between life and death.

-Everyone who rides a skateboard or who roller-blades has fallen on their outstretched hands, which is why wrist fractures are so common with these sports.
+Everyone who rides a skateboard or inline skates has fallen on their outstretched hands, which is why wrist fractures are so common with these sports.
 Most of these broken bones could be avoided by wearing wrist guards.

 It’s important to remember that most people who drown had no intention of being in the water.
 Don’t take risks.
 If you are going to ride on a jet ski, water ski or wake board, be sure to wear a life jacket.
 Alcohol and boating can be a deadly combination, so never operate a boat or jet ski while drinking.